Munsha is the alias of Daniela Lunelli, an Italian singer, cellist, sound designer, performer, and music educator based in Berlin since 2014.

 Also, she co-signed multidisciplinary productions like Affaticamento, Qualcuno voleva annegarvisi dentro, Come un lago senza fango, Sir, come un cielo d’estate sempre blu, Processionea, La Macchina Inutile.

-Her music appears also in many compilations and cinematographic works as Polizeiruf 110 – Grenzgänger OST by Schneider TM, Solar Sound, Sc009: Glitch Compilation, All tomorrow’s children OST and the latest Uccellino Giallo movies.
+Her music appears also in many compilations as well as cinematographic works like Polizeiruf 110 – Grenzgänger OST by Schneider TM, Solar Sound, Sc009: Glitch Compilation, All tomorrow’s children OST and the latest Uccellino Giallo movies.

 Alongside her solo productions, she has committed herself to various B-side musical projects like 42WIREDBEASTS, Lopsided, and the floating Soundscapes of Einstürzende Neubauten’s guitarist Jochen Arbeit, just to mention some.